Commercial health innovation

 My role

-- I co-authored strategy advisory document with senior colleagues for a Parkinsons management device.
+• I co-authored advisory work for a Parkinson's management device.

 Approach